google/zetasql/docs/query-syntax.md

 ZetaSQL splits `epsilon` between the differentially private aggregates in the query.
-In addition to the explicit differentially private aggregate functions, the differential privacy process will also inject an implicit differentially private aggregate into the plan for removing small groups that computes a noisy entity count per group.
+In addition to the explicit differentially private aggregate functions, the differential privacy process also injects an implicit differentially private aggregate into the plan for removing small groups that computes a noisy entity count per group.
 If you have `n` explicit differentially private aggregate functions in your query, then each aggregate individually gets `epsilon/(n+1)` for its computation.
 If used with